The situation so far

 - Western Isles

 Applications for new and replacement Young Scot National Entitlement Cards (NECs) are currently being accepted.
-However, what is available to you, and how you can access this, varies across Scotland due to the ongoing impact of COVID-19.
+However, what is available to you, and how you can access this, varies across Scotland.
+Your local council will have information on how you can apply for or replace your Young Scot NEC in your area.

 If you have applied for a Young Scot NEC through your school, you should receive this card at school, or through the post to your home address.

-If you have not applied through school, it is possible for you to apply for a new Young Scot National Entitlement Card or to request a replacement card via your local authority (or other agency) or via getyournec.scot.
+If you have not applied through school, it is possible for you to apply for a new Young Scot National Entitlement Card or to request a replacement card via your local council (or other agency) or via getyournec.scot if it is available in your area.
+A list of councils that offer getyournec.scot is under 'How do I apply for a card or replace/renew my card online?'.

 Find out more at young.scot/card.

-Information and updates on the NEC application process will be available on each local authority’s website and social media accounts.
+Information and updates on the NEC application process will be available on each local council's website and social media accounts.

 Any changes to card processing arrangements and to the resumption of face-to-face verification will also be published and communicated to all scheme users on a regular basis.